-Sell Your Mineral Rights in Bee County County, TX
+Sell Your Mineral Rights in Bee County, TX

-If you own mineral rights in Bee County, you're in the Eagle Ford Shale play — one of the most significant oil-producing formations in Texas.
-Activity here is real and ongoing, though values vary quite a bit depending on where exactly your acreage sits.
-Let's figure out what yours are actually worth.
+If you own mineral rights in Bee County, Texas, you're in the Eagle Ford Shale — one of the most significant oil-producing plays in the state.
+Activity here is real, with established operators already in the ground, and understanding what your rights are worth is the smartest first move you can make.

 ASSET OVERVIEW